Albert0i/Redis-Stack-Tutorial/README.md

 - Applicants can check their current position (rank) in queue at any time;
 - A list of ordered applicants can be generated at any time.

+A queuing table has to be setup and maintained on data change.
 | Application number | Score | Position |
 | ----------- | ----------- | ----------- |
 | 20240077 | 250 | 1 |
 | 20240155 | 237 | 2 |
 | 20240102 | 230 | 3 |

+These can be done on-demand, by database trigger or by scheduled job.

-Using Sorted Set to add 12 applicants, ie. `ZADD score value`:
+However, using Sorted Set to add 12 applicants, ie. `ZADD score value`:
 ```
 ZADD queue:123 157.322 20240007
 ZADD queue:123 210.015 20240012